 Baneshwar is around 35 kms from Pune on Pune-Satara Superhighway.
-This highway which passes through serene Shayadri ranges, rivers, ghats, streams, green farms, highway side food etc is one of my favorite places to drive.
+This highway which passes through serene Shayadri ranges, rivers, ghats, streams, green farms, yummy food joints etc is one of my favorite places to drive.
 Nothing like it to go on a long drive on this road in the monsoon or winter time.

-Around 8 kms from Khed-Shivapur toll on your left, you will see a board for Nasarapur, pointing to right direction, take a right turn here.
-You then get on a small road, where you will see the board showing direction for Baneshwar, Raigadh etc. Don’t ask why the board is not before the Nasarapur junction; HAI likes to make all travels on their roads a true adventure :).
+Around 8 kms from Khed-Shivapur toll on your left, you will see a sign board for Nasarapur, pointing to right direction, take a right turn here.
+You then get on a small road, where you will see the sign boards showing directions for Baneshwar, Raigadh etc. Don’t ask why the board is not before the Nasarapur junction; NHAI likes to make all travels on their roads a true adventure :).

 Straight up is the entry point for the temple.
-As temple is situated in the dense forest – i.e. Ban (or Jungle) – and hence it is called as ‘Baneshwar’.
-The temple is quite old around 260 years.
+As temple is situated in the dense forest – i.e. Ban (or Jungle) hence it is called as ‘Baneshwar’.
+The temple is quite old going back around 260 years.
 It was built by NanaSaheb Peshwa in 1749.
-He thought the place is perfect for building the temple, in the middle of the forest flanked by the river.
-The temple is simple, but very pretty.
+He thought the place is perfect for building the temple in the middle of the forest close to the river.
+The temple is simple but very pretty.
 The main deity here is Shiva.
-I always feel divine visiting old temples like these built with stones.
+I always feel divine visiting old temples like this one built with stones.
 The temple complex is of medium size which also has two tanks near the temple.
-The tanks have various fish and a tortoise.
-Just standing besides the tanks is quiet cool and comforting.
+The tanks have various fish and also houses a tortoise.
+Just standing besides the tank is quiet cool and comforting.

 Once you come out of the temple on your left you will see a trail going uphill.
-The trail is beautiful, with lots of big trees, some part of natural forest along with many small decorative plants and flower plants.
+The trail is beautiful, with lots of big trees, some part of natural forest along with many small decorative and flower plants.
 As you walk along the path, soon enough, a soothing sound starts reaching your ears and you realize there is waterfall nearby.
 The walk to the waterfall is about 5-7 minutes and is easy.
 It is small but beautiful.
-At that spot the river bed shrinks and small gorge is formed, from where the water flows with high speed and falls down a small fall.
-There is a small watch tower from where you can have a good view of the river, waterfall and surrounding forests and farms.
+At that spot the river bed shrinks and a small gorge is formed from where the water flows with high speed and drops down a small fall.
+There is a watch tower on the bank from where you can have a good view of the river, waterfall and surrounding forests and farms.
 A perfect place to take the pics for memories.
 There’s a warning which the forest department has issued about getting into the river near the waterfall.
 It can be dangerous as the currents can be high here.
-Be mad about adventure, but don’t do mad adventure.
+Be mad about adventure, but don’t do mad adventures!

-There are various other places around, like rock garden, lotus garden and many other gardens where you can just sit and the time flows by.
-Unfortunately our time flied faster than that and we had to leave for Pune, so didn’t explore them.
+There are few other places of interest around like rock garden, lotus garden etc where you can just sit and the time passes by you.
+Unfortunately our time flied faster than that and we had to leave for Pune so didn’t explore them.
 Something for the next time.
 Also outside the temple there are couple of small hotels serving some snacks.
-But we recommend getting something to eat with you and enjoy the lunch/snacks sitting on wooden benches in the middle of the jungle.
+But we recommend getting something to eat with you and enjoy the lunch/snacks sitting on the wooden benches in the middle of the jungle.

-The breathtaking landscape, beautiful old temple, with resonating waterfalls, cool breeze energizes you for the reality of the city life.
+The breathtaking landscape, beautiful old temple with resonating waterfalls, cool breeze energizes you for the reality of the every day city life.
 The best time to visit is monsoon and winter season.
 A good family place for a short picnic.
 So do visit and experience the magic of this natural wonder.